ralph626/Project-2/README.md

 ## Functionality To Be Added In Future Patches

-1. Display the rental search history for the user either in the rent search body, or on the landing page after they log in.
-2. Display an error if an email like "ObviouslyFake@fake.com" is entered.
+1. Display an error if an email like "ObviouslyFake@fake.com" is entered.
-3. Allow User to delete their search history as they move on to other properties to compare.
+2. Allow User to delete their search history as they move on to other properties to compare.
-4. On each search, also display the image of the properties that are being compared.
+3. On each search, also display the image of the properties that are being compared.
-5. Remove the "Log-in" and "sign-up" buttons from the nav bar after a user registers or logs on.
+4. Remove the "Log-in" and "sign-up" buttons from the nav bar after a user registers or logs on.
-6. Make the code to display the rental divs "DRY" and eliminate the repeating divs.
+5. Make the code to display the rental divs "DRY" and eliminate the repeating divs.